-The evaluated configuration supports password based login only (pam\unix2.so module).
-To strengthen the password used the pam\pwcheck.so module is deployed.
-To restrict the use of the su command to members of the trusted group the pam\wheel.so module is used.
+The evaluated configuration supports password based login only (pam_unix.so module).
+To strengthen the password used the pam_cracklib.so module is deployed.
+To restrict the use of the su command to members of the wheel group the pam_wheel.so module is used.

-The module pam\rootok.so allows a user with an effective userid of 0 to use several administrative commands without re-authentication.
+The module pam_rootok.so allows a user with an effective userid of 0 to use several administrative commands without re-authentication.

-The module pam\tally.so counts the number of consecutive unsuccessful authentication attempts for a user and blocks further login attempts for this user until an administrative user unblocks the user.
+The module pam_tally.so counts the number of consecutive unsuccessful authentication attempts for a user and blocks further login attempts for this user until an administrative user unblocks the user.

-The module pam\securetty.so is used to restrict the login of root to a terminal listed in /etc/securetty.
+The module pam securetty.so is used to restrict the login of root to a terminal listed in /etc/securetty.

-The module pam\nologin.so is used to allow to restrict login to root only (for example when critical system management activities need to be performed).
+The module pam_nologin.so is used to allow to restrict login to root only (for example when critical system management activities need to be performed).
 If the file "nologin" exists in the /etc directory, the TOE rejects login attempts from any user except root and displays the message found in the file /etc/nologin to users that try to log into the TOE.

-The module pam\passwdqc.so provides additional checks for the strength of passwords, allowing for a more strict password policy.
+The module pam_passwdqc.so provides additional checks for the strength of passwords, allowing for a more strict password policy.